Quantum geodesic flows and curvature: Quantum geodesics on the -sphere

 After solving this and the velocity equations together to find suitable $X_t$, we then have to solve for $e_t\in \C_q[S^2]$ obeying the amplitude flow equation $\nabla_E e=0$, which now appears as

 This derives the various quantum geodesic equations on the $q$-sphere.
-Actual solutions will be given elsewhere, possibly at lower deformation order after first understanding better classical geodesic flows in our formalism.
+Actual solutions will be given elsewhere, possibly at lower deformation order after understanding classical geodesic flows better in our formalism.